jashandeep-sohi/pyds/_sources/installation.txt

 Git
 ---
-You can get the latest development version by clonning the development repo and installing from there:
+You can get the latest development version by clonning the development repository and installing from there:

 .. code-block:: sh